Adityarrudola/Chat-App/README.md

-# 🔐 Secure Chat App – Streamlit Based Encrypted Messaging
+# 🔐 Secure Chat App – Streamlit Based End-to-End Encrypted Multimedia Platform

 A **real-time chat application** built with **Streamlit**, featuring **end-to-end encryption** using the `cryptography` library.
 This project demonstrates secure message exchange, lightweight UI, and interactive experience—all in your browser.